Pilot course in the Philippines

 Aircraft and equipment of the flying club

-To ensure a safe and successful learning experience, it’s crucial to choose a flying club with a well-maintained fleet equipped with the latest technology.
+To start pilot course in the Philippines, it’s crucial to choose a flying club with a well-maintained fleet equipped with the latest technology.
 Additionally, verification of the instructors’ strong reputation and incident-free history provides valuable peace of mind.
 While some clubs may advertise packages promising 250 hours of flight time, thorough investigation is essential to confirm the actual number of hours included.
 Carefully review and complete all legal documentation associated with the chosen package before making any full payments.
 This safeguards your interests and facilitates recourse in the unlikely event of unforeseen issues arising.

 Recommended flying club- https://flyorientaviation.weebly.com/